mcduryea/Intro-to-Bioinformatics/Phylogenetic_Analysis_Vis.html.md

 ## Reading and writing trees with ape and treeio

-In this section, we will create trees from a mammal phylogeny from data sets available in the *R Bioinformatics Cookbook.* First, we will use ape to read in the tree in two different formats - Newick and Nexus.
+In this section, we will create trees from a mammal phylogeny from datasets available in the *R Bioinformatics Cookbook.* First, we will use `ape` to read in the tree in two different formats - Newick and Nexus.

-Newick is a simple format where evolutionary trees are displayed in a text base format.
+Newick is a simple format where evolutionary trees are displayed in a text-based format.
 This is good for computers, but doesn't create a great visualization.

 The Nexus format builds on the Newick format and adds in character data (the DNA sequences or traits used to build the tree).
 Neither formats are great for humans to interpret, but both are a good way to load thee data to start the analysis.